AlliedDataSolutions/Gfgu-backend/README.md

 ### Run app

-Make sure to have docker running on you computer, then follow the code below
+Make sure to have docker running on you computer, then run the code below

 ```javascript
 // Build docker image.
 Don't forget the period